 The second technique is performing a UTXO consolidation.
 If you have nine UTXOs of 0.1 BTC each, you can consolidate them.
 Simply send all nine UTXOs back to a new address on your wallet.
 The end result will be a single UTXO of 0.9 BTC sitting in your wallet (minus the transaction fees), without any bitcoin ever leaving your custody.
 If you perform a consolidation when the fee environment is low, then you might save yourself substantial costs if you ever have to move the bitcoin again at a higher fee rate down the road!
+To learn more about this technique, take a look at our other article explaining all you need to know about fee environments and consolidations.
 However, keep in mind that consolidating these UTXOs together will now expose them as being linked to the same user (to anyone monitoring the blockchain).

 Perform a CoinJoin

 The third technique, called a CoinJoin, is a more advanced procedure that increases your privacy by coordinating a mixed spend together with other parties.
 The resulting UTXOs make it much harder for your bitcoin to be tracked.
-This action typically requires specialized software, and I’ll be covering this in-depth in a future article.
+Head over to our article on privacy to learn about CoinJoins, how they work, and why they are important.